tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/数据迁移（新版）/使用 DTS 迁移数据_intl_en.md

    - Select **Full + Incremental migration**: After full migration is completed, the migration task will automatically enter the incremental data sync stage, which will not stop automatically.
 You need to click **Complete** to manually stop the incremental data sync.
       - Manually complete incremental data sync and business switchover at appropriate time.
       - Observe whether the migration task is in the incremental sync stage and is not in the lag status.
 If so, stop writing data to the source database for a few minutes.
-      - When the source-target database data gap is 0 MB, and the source-target database time lag is 0s, manually complete the incremental sync.
+      - Manually complete incremental sync when the data gap between the target and the source databases is 0 MB and the time lag between them is 0 seconds.
 7. (Optional) If you want to view, delete, or perform other operations on a task, click the task and select the target operation in the **Operation** column.
 For more information, see [Viewing Task](https://intl.cloud.tencent.com/document/product/571/42637).
 8. After the migration task status becomes **Task successful**, you can formally cut over the business.
 For more information, see [Cutover Description](https://intl.cloud.tencent.com/document/product/571/42612).